 Dynamic processing effects like compressors and limiters also employ time-varying recursive filters.
 The filter is usually first order, and the coefficients are time-varying and dependent on the \emph{attack} or \emph{release} phases of the gain reduction signal~\cite{dafx_comp}.
-In the differentiable learning context, frequency-sampling can be used if the compressor's attack and release time are configured to be the same~\cite{steinmetz2022style, wright2022grey}, which simplifies the filter to be time-invariant.
-Colonel et al.~\cite{colonel2022approximating} proposed dividing the gain reduction signal into attack and release passages and filtering them separately with different filters, and Guo et al.~\cite{guo22b_interspeech} downsample the signal to reduce the number of recursions.
+In the differentiable learning context, frequency sampling can be used if the compressor's attack and release time are configured to be the same~\cite{steinmetz2022style, wright2022grey}, which simplifies the filter to be time-invariant.
+Colonel et al.~\cite{colonel2022approximating} propose dividing the gain reduction signal into attack and release passages and filtering them separately with different filters, and Guo et al.~\cite{guo22b_interspeech} downsample the signal to reduce the number of recursions.

-A distinct approach that provides significant acceleration is to derive the closed-form solution of calculating the gradients of the filter parameters and implementing it in highly optimised programming languages.
-Bhattacharya et al.~\cite{bhattacharya_optimization_nodate} derived the instantaneous backpropagation algorithm for peak and shelving filters and trained them jointly to match the response of head-related transfer functions.
-Their solutions reveal that gradient backpropagation through an IIR filter could also be expressed using IIR filters.
+A distinct approach that provides significant acceleration is deriving the closed-form solution of the gradients for the filter parameters and implementing it in a highly optimised way.
+Bhattacharya et al.~\cite{bhattacharya_optimization_nodate} derive the instantaneous backpropagation algorithm for peak and shelving filters and train them jointly to match the response of head-related transfer functions.
 Forgione et al. and Yu et al.~\cite{yu_singing_2023, forgione_dynonet_2021} decompose a time-invariant IIR filter into zeros and poles, and they show that backpropagation through an all-pole filter can be expressed using the same all-pole filter.
 This method is fast because the underlying filters do not have to be implemented in an automatic differentiation framework.
 Nevertheless, these solutions are made for specific filters or are only applied to time-invariant systems.